mpostol/TP/ExDataManagement/DataStreams/README.md

 ## Introduction

+To use computers to automate information processing we have to deal with bitstreams as the information representation.
+By design, bitstream management involves the organization, storage, retrieval, communication, and manipulation to ensure accuracy, security, and accessibility.
+It encompasses data collection, storage architecture, integration, and maintenance to support efficient analysis and decision-making.
+To fulfill these requirements, the following concepts could be a real relief.
+It includes but is not limited to presentation, validation, standardization, serialization, and safeguarding of data.

 This folder `ExDataManagement\DataStreams` contains examples related to information representation as a bitstream and is devoted to discussing selected programming issues related to their management.

 ## File and Stream Concepts Preface